-Still… even though it was my only acceptable form of exercise, I was only going 2 – 3 times a month.
 Yoga allowed me to get a lot more in touch with my physical and holistic self, but I was never that motivated by it.
-I spent a few years in a plateau, coasting along in beginner level for the sake of using my studio membership.
+I spent a few years in a yoga plateau, coasting along in beginner level for the sake of using my studio membership.

 Inevitably, I got listless and began looking for something new.
 I’d been wanting to dance for a long time, but never really dared to try.
 Ballet looked beautiful but was too rigid, hip hop looked fun but I felt too uncoordinated, and belly dancing was appealingly sensuous but I couldn’t handle the silly-looking outfits.
 (I’m shallow like that.)
 Then I found pole dancing: sensuality, grace, girly-ness, and spiked heels.
 Wow!

 The first time I took a spin on the pole it felt absolutely exhilarating, and I’ve been hooked on it since.
 Suddenly, I’ve found a form of exercise that I can’t get enough of!
 I still do act like a super girly girl, and I’m still a whimpy little nerd at heart who hates sports, but I can lift my own body weight on a vertical metal pole now while wearing

 5″ 6 “ 7″ heels.